EvaGurtovaia/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions - a plain object describing what happened.
+They are payloads of information that send data from the application to the store.

+Reducers are just pure functions that take the previous state and an action, and return the next state.

+Store - the store contains an object tree where the whole application is stored.
+That's why it's known as a 'single source of truth'.
+This makes it easy to create universal apps, as the state from the server can be serialized and hydrated into the client with no extra coding effort.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is global, and Component state is local.
+Redux uses what we call "stores" to hold application state.
+That means any component, anywhere in the app can access it (kind of like a database) so long as they hook into it.

+Component state, however, lives within that specific component.
+As such, it can only be updated within that component and passed down to its children via props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-Thunk is the most popular middleware used to handle asynchronous actions in Redux.
+It allows us  to write action creators that return a function instead of an action.

 ## Project Set Up